Code-Institute-Submissions/urban-paws/README.md

 1. Navigate to the menu at the top of the project repository on GitHub and select **Settings**.
 2. Scroll down to the GitHub **Pages** section.
-3. Click on the dropdown menu under **Source** and select **Master Branch**.
+3. Click on the dropdown menu under **Source** and select **master** branch.
+4. Ensure that the folder selected is the **(root)** folder.
+5. Click the **Save** button.
-4. The page will refresh automatically, and the website is now deployed - a green tick will be visible against a green background with the site URL.
+6. The page will refresh automatically, and the website is now deployed - a green tick will be visible against a green background with the site URL.
 It may take a few minutes for the site to be published.

 A single master branch has been used for this project.